Doing Business in South Africa

 South Africa: the engine of the economic growth in the Southern Africa region.

 - South Africa has a population of 54 millions of people.
-79% are classified as African, 9.6% as whites, 8.9% as colored, and 2.5% are people from India and Asia.
+79% are classified as African, 9.6% as whites, 8.9% as coloured, and 2.5% are people from India and Asia.

 - South African Capital: Pretoria (Executive power), Bloemfontein (judicial power), and Cape Town (legislative).